1. Our Organisation

 Executive Remuneration Report

 We are committed to providing transparency in our remuneration for executives and other highly paid staff.
-To this end, the NAIF (together with other Australian Public Service entities) has decided to disclose the remuneration of our executives and other highly paid staff, starting from the 2016-17 reporting period.
+We disclose the remuneration of our executives and other highly paid staff, starting from the 2016-17 reporting period.
+From 2018-19 onwards, the Executive Remuneration Reports are contained in the Annual Report.

 For the purposes of the reporting executives are defined as: